Man Down (TV series)

 Man Down is a British sitcom that was broadcast from 18 October 2013 to 29 November 2017 on Channel 4.
 The series stars Greg Davies as Dan Davies, a man undergoing a midlife crisis.

 Channel 4 commissioned an additional 25-minute Christmas special before the first series aired, and a second series was announced during Davies's live tour "The Back of My Mum's Head."
 Following Rik Mayall's death in June 2014, Davies met with Channel 4 to discuss the future of the show.
 It had been intended that Mayall's role in the second series would be more prominent than it had been previously.
 The series returned for a second Christmas special in 2014, a second series in 2015, a third in 2016, and a fourth in 2017.

-The majority of scenes are filmed in and around Watford and South Oxhey, Hertfordshire.
+The majority of scenes were filmed in and around Watford and South Oxhey, Hertfordshire.

 Plot

-Man Down centres on Dan Davies, a man in his forties who lives with his parents and is suffering a midlife crisis.
-He frequents Bob's Cafe, where he meets up with Jo and Brian, who are his friends from school despite both being six years younger than him.
-He hates his job as a secondary school drama teacher.
-His long-term girlfriend Naomi breaks up with him at the beginning of series 1 and during the rest of the first series, he makes several failed attempts to win her back.
-From the Christmas specials through to the end of series 3, he pursues young, highly attractive deputy headmistress, Emma.
-During series 4, they have a son together, although Dan and Emma are not a couple.
+Forty-something Dan Davies lives with his parents, hates his job as head of drama at Sandalwood School and is suffering a midlife crisis.
+He frequents Bob's Cafe, where he meets up with Jo and Brian, his friends from school despite both being six years younger than him.
+His long-term girlfriend Naomi breaks up with him at the beginning of series 1 and he makes several failed attempts to win her back.
+From the Christmas specials through to the end of series 3, he pursues Emma, a young, highly attractive deputy headmistress.
+During series 4, they have a son together despite not being a couple.